Rashaali84/MyNodeJsTut/README.md

 Although events look quite similar to callbacks, the difference lies in the fact that callback functions are called when an asynchronous function returns its result, whereas event handling works on the observer pattern.
 The functions that listen to events act as Observers.
 Whenever an event gets fired, its listener function starts executing.
 Node.js has multiple in-built events available through events module and EventEmitter class which are used to bind events and event-listeners as follows:

+### How Node Applications Work?

+In Node Application, any async function accepts a callback as the last parameter and a callback function accepts an error as the first parameter.
+Let's revisit the previous example again.
+Create a text file named input.txt with the following content.